 The Pacific Institute for Climate Solutions catalyzes and mobilizes research, partnerships, and knowledge that generate climate action in British Columbia and around the world.

-In 2008, the Pacific Institute for Climate Solutions (PICS) was established to be at the forefront of climate leadership in British Columbia, through transdisciplinary scholarship, partnership, and action.
+The Pacific Institute for Climate Solutions (PICS) was established in 2008 to lead climate solutions in British Columbia through transdisciplinary research, partnerships, and action.

 Territory Acknowledgments